Sustainability Journey

 Sustainability Framework

 PTTEP has a firm belief that the "Right Balance" of economic, social, and environmental aspects lead to a strong foundation for business sustainability.
 We have then developed "Sustainability Framework" to steer our business operations.
 This framework plays a pivotal role in ensuring business continuity to promote energy security while safeguarding both society and the environment.
 At PTTEP, we recognize the importance of building sustainability from within by fostering strong business performance on a robust business foundation.
-The goal is to create long-term value for all stakeholders while contributing to the sustainability of the society as a whole (From We to World), aligned with our vision to become the “Energy Partner of Choice”.
-The Sustainability Framework emphasizes High Performance Organization (HPO), Governance, Risk Management and Compliance (GRC), and Sustainable Value Creation (SVC).
-The framework supports 17 United Nations Sustainable Development Goals (UN SDGs), focusing on 3, 7, 8, 9, 12, 13, 14,15 and 16 which are directly related to the Company's strategies, business operations, and long-term targets.
+The goal is to deliver long-term value to all stakeholders while contributing to the sustainability of the society as a whole (From We to World), aligned with our vision to become the “Energy Partner of Choice”.

 High Performance Organization (HPO)